-- Be purposeful in trying to introduce yourself to your children's parents. - Have an open-door policy that welcomes parents into the classroom. - If you have an on-going or a serious issue with a child, don't wait to communicate with and involve the parents!
-(See "Speaking with Parents" on page 19) - Return their calls and e-mails promptly. - o Inform them in advance of special events.
+- Be purposeful in trying to introduce yourself to your children's parents. - Have an open door policy that welcomes parents into the classroom. - If you have an on-going or a serious issue with a child, don't wait to communicate with and involve the parents!
+(See "Talking to Parents" on page 17) - Return their calls and e-mails promptly. - Inform them in advance of special events.